supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 12. On the **Manage** page, select the **adx*xxxxxxx*** Data Explorer pool row and use its &#10074;&#10074; icon to pause it.

+### Review

+In this lab, you have completed the following:

+- Provision an Azure Synapse Analytics workspace
+- Explore Synapse Studio
+- Ingesting data with a pipeline in Synapse Studio
+- Analyze data using a serverless SQL pool
+- Analyze data using the Spark pool
+- Query a data warehouse using a dedicated SQL pool

   **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:

   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.